LochanPS/Matchify/docs/PROJECT_STATUS.md

 ## Conclusion

 The Pathfinder Enhanced backend is **production-ready** with a complete tournament management system.
+The frontend authentication system is **complete** with login, signup, and onboarding flows.
 All core features are implemented, tested, and documented.
 The project is on track for MVP completion in Week 13.

-**Current Status:** Ready for frontend development! 🚀
+**Current Status:** Authentication UI complete!
+Ready for Firebase integration and protected routes. 🚀

-**Next Milestone:** Week 3 - React frontend with Tailwind CSS
+**Next Milestone:** Day 13 - Real Firebase integration and protected routes

 ---